 Central Pacific Tour in Costa Rica

-Are you looking for a rush of adrenalin?
-Catch the waves on some of Central America’s best surfing beaches, go deep-sea fishing, or zip-lining, rappelling, and canyoneering.
+You can catch some waves on some of Central America’s best surfing beaches, go deep-sea fishing, or pump up some adrenaline zip lining, rappelling, and canyoning.

-Costa Rican food is known for its use of fresh ingredients such as fruits and vegetables and is usually moderate.
-The taste and preparation differ significantly from that of other Latin American countries.
+Costa Rican cuisine is recognized for its use of fresh ingredients such as fruit and vegetables and its reasonable portion sizes.
+The flavor and preparation are much different from other Latin American countries.